ruby-amqp/rubybunny.info/articles/queues.md

 end
 ```

-The block should accept 3 arguments:
+The block should accept three arguments:

- * Delivery information (used to acknowledge messages, for example; will be covered in more detail later)
+ * Delivery information (can be used to acknowledge messages, for example; will be covered in more detail later)
  * Message properties (metadata)
  * Message payload (body)